MEMBER PROFILES

 More recently, he moved to Brisbane due to his wife’s new role in University Queensland.

-His focus with Avian Management Services has been involved in providing new technologies to Australian farmers to revolutionise on-farm waste management, shed floor efficiency and virtual bird monitoring.
+His focus with Avian Management Services has been involved in providing new technologies to Australian farmers to revolutionise on-farm waste management, feed milling technologies, shed floor efficiency and smart bird weighing and grading machines.

-Another innovation is the Robust Biodrum, which provides cost effective and bio-secure composting for all organic farms wastes including dead birds, used litter and reject eggs.
+Another innovation is the Robust Biodrum Composter, which provides cost effective and bio-secure composting for all organic farms wastes including dead birds, used litter and reject eggs.

 Andrew and Lisa run Tamarix Poultry Farm in Bangholme Victoria.